beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 assembly just after the start of all BASIC programs.
 Which is suspiciously near that `REM` on line `10`!

-Assumptions: a line of basic code contains a two-byte "next" pointer and a two-byte line number.
+A line of basic code contains a two-byte "next" pointer and a two-byte line number.
 A `REM` statement tokenizes to one byte.
 That's 5 bytes of overhead.

-If the assumptions hold, the byte right after the `REM` statement would be at 474.
+So the byte right after the `REM` statement would be at 474.

 The Sorceror uses ASCII, so we can decode `_(C2SLFF4` into hex: